w3f/Grants-Program/applications/msai.md

 ## Project Overview
 ### Overview
-Many patients use clinics worldwide, but they face difficulty moving patient records, thus they have to take redundant duplicate tests.
+Many patients use multiple clinics worldwide, but they face difficulty moving patient records, thus they have to take redundant duplicate tests.
 It is inconvenient and impractical to carry data folders over particularly between countries.
 To solve this problem we gathered a team and designed an international app.
 We wanted to store the data in a decentralised manner.
 For further background you can[ read our blog](https://www.notion.so/Why-we-need-a-blockchain-for-health-data-1080c5b727964721822650972c28cab2)